 - Request On-farm Technical Assistance.
 Contact FDACS OAWP representatives for assistance with determining the BMPs that are applicable to the operation.
 For free assistance, call (863) 467-3250, email AgBmpHelp@FDACS.gov, or contact an FDACS OAWP office. - 2) Identify Applicable BMPs.
 FDACS OAWP representatives will work with producers to identify all BMPs that are applicable to the operation and to document the BMPs on the NOI and BMP Checklist.
 The BMP Checklist will serve as the basis for subsequent implementation verification site visits to verify the proper implementation of the BMPs.
+If applicable, FDACS OAWP representatives will review other supporting materials such as an NRCS Comprehensive Nutrient Management Plan or FDEP approved Nutrient Management Plan for biosolids application.

+Enrollees under an Equivalent Program listed in Rule 5M-1.001(7), F.A.C., will complete, update, and submit their NOI in accordance with 5M-1.004(3), F.A.C.

-If applicable, FDACS OAWP representatives will review other supporting materials such as an NRCS Comprehensive Nutrient Management Plan or FDEP approved Nutrient Management Plan for biosolids application. - 3) Submit an NOI.
-FDACS OAWP representatives will work with producers to enroll the operation in the BMP Program by completing and executing the NOI which is incorporated by reference in Rule 5M-1.001, F.A.C., and the BMP Checklist in this manual, identifying the applicable BMPs. - 4) Properly Implement the BMPs.
+- 3) Submit an NOI.
+FDACS OAWP representatives will assist producers in completing the NOI.
+Once the producer signs and submits the NOI with all the required information and the BMP Checklist, or documentation required of Equivalent Program Enrollees in accordance with 5M-1.004(3) or (4), F.A.C., FDACS will review the information for completeness and enroll the producer's operation in the BMP Program. - 4) Properly Implement the BMPs.
 Producers must properly implement all applicable BMPs as soon as practicable, but no later than 18 months after completion and execution of the NOI and associated BMP Checklist.

 BMPs indicated as "Planned" in the BMP Checklist must include a completion date.
 Enter the completion date agreed to by the producer and FDACS OAWP representatives in the "Planned" box.
-Projects must be initiated as soon as the BMP is identified, and cost share is available.
+Projects must be initiated as soon as the BMP is identified and cost share is available.
 The deadline for implementing BMPs that require cost sharing, engineering and design, permitting, or construction will be extended beyond 18 months, as needed.
 The proper implementation of BMPs requires ongoing record keeping and maintenance of BMPs (see the Record Keeping section below).